 Lord Shiva (Adi Yogi) Was Born As Human Being

-Some spiritual gurus believe that Adiyogi (the originator of yoga) was in fact a human being who lived thousands of years ago.
-This is the person who we think of as the actual Lord Shiva, but he’s not.
+Certain spiritual gurus propose that Adiyogi, the originator of yoga, was indeed a human being who lived thousands of years ago.
+This individual is often mistaken as the actual Lord Shiva, but in reality, they are not one and the same.

 More Evidence Of His Existence In Past